braph-software/BRAPH-2/tutorials/developers/dev_intro/test_readme.md

 Its objects are `elements`, which contain a set of `props` of various `categories` and `formats`, as described in detail in the following sections.
 These elements are written in the BRAPH 2.0 pseudocode, which simplifies and streamlines the coding process.
 To convert them into usable matlab objects, BRAPH 2.0 needs to be compiled, which is done by calling the script `braph2genesis`, which will compile the whole code, as shown in `compilation`.
+** Compilation of BRAPH 2.0.**
+		Executing the script `braph2genesis` compiles BRAPH 2.0 and , subsequently, unit tests it.
+		Importantly, this function might take several hours to run (plus several more hours to unit test the compiled code).

+>
+> >> braph2genesis
+>

 <